Amy Roloff Shares Cute Photo With Baby Jackson, Says Roloff Farms For ‘Family And Kids And Now Her Kids’ Kid’

-Amy Roloff has been commended for being a wonderful mother ever since Little People, Big World started airing eleven years ago.
+Amy Roloff has been commended for being a wonderful mother ever since Little People, Big World started airing 11 years ago.
 Now, people are gushing over how great a grandma she seems to be with Baby Jackson.

 The recent Instagram post Amy shared shows her carrying her first grandchild over her shoulder.
 The beaming grandma seems to be planting a kiss on Jackson’s chubby left cheek.
-Amy, wearing a floral printed dress, captioned the timeless black and white photo, as follows:
+Amy, wearing a floral printed dress, captioned the timeless black and white photo, as follows.

 “This grandma is so blessed and love seeing baby Jackson all the time.
 The farm is made for family & kids and now my kid’s kid.
 Very thankful.”